react-navigation/react-navigation.github.io/website/blog/2019-11-04-binding-react-navigation-5-to-ui-kitten.md

 );
 ```

-The syntax is simple.
-You just import `createXNavigator` from the navigator package of your choice and use `Navigator` and `Screen` components from the value returned by this function.
+To create a navigator, you import `createXNavigator` function from the navigator package of your choice and use `Navigator` and `Screen` components from the value it returns.

 Unlike the previous React Navigation versions, all the screens used inside a navigator are passed as child elements with wrapping it to a `Screen` component.
 If you need to set up additional navigator configuration like configuration of the header, you can simply pass corresponding props directly to the `Navigator` component.